 There is no quick and easy way to getting a divorce, and depending on the circumstances of your specific case, it could be one of the worst experiences of your life.
-If you’re going to be getting divorced in California, here are five things to keep in mind while going through the process of dissolving your marriage.
+If you’re going to file for Divorce in California, here are five things to keep in mind while going through the process of dissolving your marriage.

 1. Be Patient.
 California has a minimum time period to get a divorce, a “cooling off” period to make sure you really can’t work things out, so don’t expect to be able to get a quick divorce in California.
 The law requires at least six months to have passed before a divorce can be granted by a judge, so even the simplest, most straightforward matter is going to take some time.
 And if child custody and property are involved, a divorce can last much, much longer.